j-ehrhardt/doc-sum/README.md

 # doc-sum

 This repository contains a divide and conquer lang-chain script for summarizing large text-corpora with LLMs.
-The script iteratively crawls through a directory of pdfs and feeds them into an instance of a GPT, along with a prompt including questions, topics, or search terms.
+The script iteratively crawls through a directory of pdfs and feeds them into an instance of a GPT along with a query objective which is defined by you.
 The resulting excerpts are buffered in a dictionary and finally summed in a response summary.
 The response is saved in a separate file in the `response` directory.